 "Be Prepared" has been the motto used by millions of Scouts around the world since 1907.
 In the midst of a global pandemic and a war on the borders of Europe, the idea of educating new generations to be ready for whatever happens, the idea that "there is no such thing as good and bad weather, only good and bad equipment"-is more powerful than ever.

-We have been working for years on this project, whose goal is to study the competence to be ready.
-Combining methods and theories from cognitive psychology, of development and education, of theory information and computational modeling, the project aims to shed light on the cognitive mechanisms, developmental, social and cultural that guide, support and direct children and adults in their propensity and ability to detect, explore, predict, prepare for and adapt to change.
+The goal of this project is to study the competence to be ready.
+Combining methods and theories from cognitive, developmental, and educational psychology, information theory and computational modeling, the project aims to shed light on the cognitive, developmental, social, and cultural mechanisms that guide, support, and direct children and adults in their propensity and ability to detect, explore, predict, prepare for, and adapt to change.

 The project in which we would like to involve you seeks to answer the following questions:

 What does it mean to be prepared?

 Are Scouts better prepared than non-Scout peers, i.e. are they more motivated, flexible, resilient, curious and creative, persistent?

 What is the impact of the Scouting experience vs. feeling like a Scout on these variables?